How does SHAREcareTM work if my horse develops colic?

 How many fecal exams per year does Fecal(s) require?

-Once it’s been determined that a patient is not harboring resistant parasites, then as little as one fecal exam may be required on a yearly basis.
+Once it’s been determined that a patient is not harboring resistant parasites, then as little as one fecal exam may be required every year.
 However, the initial evaluation of the parasite loads and possible resistance could take up to three fecal exams in the first year.
 We typically do a fecal egg count before deworming and then two weeks later to insure the load was reduced to near negative status.
-One more exam would be done prior to the next deworming to insure a normal parasite load.
+One more exam would be done before the next deworming to insure a normal parasite load.
 This helps us understand the extent of the parasites your horse is being exposed to on pasture or in turn-out pens used by multiple horses.